preludetech/tutorial-getting-git/tutorial/08-github.md

 - If you click on the latest commit message (in the screenshot, it is "Personalised index page") then what happens?
 Can you make sense of what you see?
 Can you navigate to the commit's parent?
 - Can you navigate to a page that shows a list of all the commits?

-## Github pages: Free website hosting!
+## Github Pages: Free website hosting!

-One really cool thing about Github is that it allows you to host simple websites for free.
+One really cool thing about Github is that it allows you to host simple websites for free!

 Navigate to your repo then click on the settings tab.
 Then, on the left hand side, click on "Pages"